cgsanders/STAT418-Final/shiny-app-418/README.md

-# Shiny App 418
+# Shiny App

-This repo will be used as a self contained repo to create a Shiny app that is deployed through Docker and then on an AMI.
+This directory contains all of the code to run the Shiny App.
+The app is stored in the docker file, you can uses this to host a local instance to test the code and make changes.
+The deploy-to-shinyapps.R script contains code to deploy to ShinyApps.io for hosting.
+To uses this scrip make sure to update the code with your account information.